 Ferske Scener is run by Kristina Junttila, Bernt Bjørn and Kristin Bjørn.
 We are based in Tromsø and have worked extensively with theatre and performance throughout our professional lives.

-Bernt Bjørn is a Norwegian-Sami actor, improvisor and singer with 35 years of experience from the stage, the big screen and TV.
-The revitalisation of coast-sami culture and self representation has been pivotal to his work.
+Bernt Bjørn is a Norwegian-Sami actor, improviser and singer with 35 years of experience from the stage, the big screen, and TV.
+The revitalization of Coast-Sami culture and self-representation has been pivotal to his work.
 He has a lot of experience when it comes to working with new scripts.

 He has achieved several scholarships and awards.
-He also gives courses in acting technique, communication and voice training.
+He also gives courses in acting techniques, communication and voice training.

 Together with Bernt Bjørn she has managed Scenetekstivalen (“the stage textival”) since 2013.
 She has received numerous awards and grants for her artistic work.